ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: bandwidth

-    This channel-based attribute returns the bandwidth for the channel.
+    This channel-based property returns the bandwidth for the channel.
     The units are hertz.